BarthPaleologue/Blog/content/posts/hiding-secrets-in-open-source-games/index.md

 Alright we managed to create an encrypted payload carrying our super secret feature, ready to be shipped with the code of the game.

-Now we need to reverse the transformation when the player uses the correct key, because the feature must exist unencrypted when it is being executed.
+Now we need to reverse the transformation when the player finds the correct key, as we won't be able to execute it while encrypted.

 For this we need another crypto helper (I promise those are the last ones)